 The Women’s Wisconsin Dog Sledding & Snowshoeing Adventure is open to women ages 18 and older.
 Anyone in good health, and who is moderately active can enjoy the activities listed on the itinerary.
-Dog sledding can be done by nearly anyone.
-Snowshoeing is 3-4 hours, over level terrain, and 2-3 hours over rolling terrain at a moderate workout level.
+Dog sledding can be done by nearly anyone, but does require good balance and strength to hold onto a sled being pulled by a team of dogs.
+Snowshoeing is 3-4 hours, over rolling terrain in the snow at a moderate workout level.
+Those who are not used to snowshoeing might feel that this is strenuous.
+Our guide will work with the group’s abilities.
 Temperatures ranging from the low 30’s to below zero.
 Windy conditions could create extreme cold depending on wind direction.
 Please view the packing list below and come prepared to spend time outside in the cold

-On our Women’s Wisconsin Dog Sledding & Snowshoeing Adventure participants all have single rooms in 2 bedroom cottages with one bathroom.
-Those who would like their own space can upgrade to 1 bedroom cottages for a nominal single supplement fee starting at $75 total.
+On our Women’s Wisconsin Dog Sledding & Snowshoeing Adventure participants all have single rooms in 2- bedroom cottages with one bathroom or 3-bedroom cottage with 2 bathrooms.
+Those who would like their own space. may be able to upgrade to a 1-bedroom cottages for a single supplement fee of $300.
+Please contact us for availbilty.
 All cottages are fully furnished and heated.
-Example of 2 Bedroom (Double Cottages) and Example of 1 Bedroom (Single Cottages).
+Example of 2 Bedroom (Double Cottages) and Example of 1 Bedroom (Single Cottages)